The64thGamer/cheeseepedia/old/locations_archive/Location Pages #-L/joliet-il-1965-w-jefferson-st.md

 latitudeLongitude = ["41.52122432","-88.12775883"]
 +++

-***1965 W Jefferson St,*** ***Store #94***(1) was a *ShowBiz Pizza Place/Chuck E. Cheese's* that opened on July 13th, 1983 with a Rock-afire Explosion, which got concept unification in 1991/1992 and closed in January 2007 and relocated to the {{< wiki-link "Joliet, IL (3250 Chicagoland Circle)" >}} on January 29th 2007 as Chuck E. Cheese's with a Studio c Beta and is still open with 2.0.
+***1965 W Jefferson St,*** ***Store #94***(1) was a *ShowBiz Pizza Place/Chuck E. Cheese's* that opened on July 13th, 1983 with a Rock-afire Explosion, which got concept unification in 1991/1992 and closed in January 2007 and relocated to the [Joliet, IL (3250 Chicagoland Circle)] on January 29th 2007 as Chuck E. Cheese's with a Studio c Beta and is still open with 2.0.
 The store was attached to Kmart #4095 on the left side of the building.

 ## Stages